keycard-tech/keycard-website/content/legal/privacy-policy.md

 We use the X (Twitter) pixel to measure the effectiveness of our advertising campaigns on X and to reach visitors with more relevant ads (so-called remarketing).
 When the pixel is enabled, X receives information about your visit to our site (e.g., page URLs, referrers, IP address, device/browser details, and events such as views or purchases).
 Where available, the pixel can also transmit customer identifiers (e.g., email or phone) that are hashed with SHA-256 before transmission; X uses these to match and measure conversions.
 X acts as an independent controller for data it collects via this technology.
 See X’s Privacy Policy for details.

+*Controller*: Status Research & Development GmbH, with address: c/o PST Consulting GmbH Baarerstrasse 10, 6300 Zug Switzerland.
+Status Research & Development GmbH is the data controller for the personal data collected and processing activities related to our use of the X pixel described in the manner above.

 *Purpose and legal basis*: We use this technology for ads measurement and remarketing.
 Where required by law (e.g., in the EU/EEA/UK), we only enable the X pixel after you give consent through our cookie banner.
 If you do not consent, the pixel won’t load.

 *International transfers*: Use of the X pixel may involve transfers of your data to countries outside Switzerland/EU (e.g., the United States).
 For more on how X handles such transfers, see X’s Privacy Policy.